ShaneC/SteamSharp/README.md

+# DEPRECATED

+Please note that SteamSharp is no longer under active development.
+If you are interested in taking over the project please feel free to shoot me a message to discuss.

 # SteamSharp

 SteamSharp is a portable class library for use in .NET 4.5+ projects.
 Due to its portability, this library can be used in Windows Store applications (8, 8.1, or UWP), Silverlight projects, and .NET projects (4.5.1+).